dkatina/148-Intro-to-D-S/README.md

 ##### Dictionaries:
 Dictionaries are key-value pairs, providing a fast and flexible way to retrieve information.

+*reminder*: All Keys must be unique, and if you try to add a key-value pair with an identical key it will overwrite what is currently in the dictionary

 ```python
 # Example of a dictionary in the library